-Whether we’re on holiday abroad or simply relaxing on a deckchair in the garden, a cool alcoholic drink tends to not be too far from reach for many of us when the sun is shining.
+Whether we’re on holiday abroad or enjoying the Christmas festivities, an alcoholic drink tends to not be too far from reach for many of us.

 But after a brain injury, the body’s tolerance to alcohol is greatly reduced, and many survivors find that they are no longer able to enjoy alcohol in the same way as they did before their injury.
 The reduced tolerance to alcohol means that many effects of brain injury are exacerbated after drinking, such as memory problems, mobility issues, speech and fatigue.

 It is clear that there is an uneasy relationship between alcohol and brain injury.
 Survivors are often faced with the challenge of balancing a desire to enjoy the social life they had before they sustained their injury with the acceptance that alcohol now affects them in a different way.

 We asked brain injury survivors to tell us about how their relationship with alcohol has changed.